jricher/secevent/draft-backman-secevent-token.md

 iat
 : A value identifying the time at which the SET was issued, as defined by Section 4.1.6 of [RFC7519].
+Since SETs typically describe events that have already occurred, this is likely to be different from the value stored in the "event_time" payload claim (see below).
 This claim is REQUIRED.

 jti
 : A unique identifier for an event, as defined by Section 4.1.7 of